+One of the oldest cultivated trees and is the symbol of peace as when Noah sent a dove from his Ark, it returned with an Olive leaf.
+In ancient Rome an olive branch was held to plead for peace and in ancient Greece, Irene, the Goddess of peace loved olives.
+The tree represents abundance and drives away evil spirits.
 This medium sized, evergreen tree is frost resistant, drought resistant and grows in the sun.
 It is neatly shaped and has a dense spreading crown.
-The white/green flowers open in summer and they attract bees.
+The white/green flowers open in summer and they attract bees and butterflies.
 The flowers are replaced with edible, purple berries which attract birds - insect and fruit eaters like starlings, pigeons, parrots and louries.
 They are also enjoyed by people, monkeys, baboons, mongooses, bushpigs, and warthogs.
-Useful for nesting sites.
+The fruit is also used to produce black dye.
+It's useful for nesting sites.
 The leaves are browsed by game and stock and is a fodder tree for mammals.
-They attract butterflies.
 It is useful as a formal, pruned hedge or an informal hedge/screen.
 Very popular as a bonsai subject.
 They sometimes have aggressive roots so plant 4 meters from a building or a pool.
 It is protected in the North West Province, the Cape and the Free State.
-There are numerous medicinal uses for eye lotions, tonics for high blood pressure, kidney ailments and sore throats.
-Wild Olive tonic is available commercially and is used to treat colds and to build the immune system.
+There are numerous medicinal uses for eye lotions, tonics for high blood pressure, kidney ailments, anointing oil and sore throats.
+Wild Olive tonic is available commercially and is used to treat headaches, colds and to build the immune system.
 It is believed that inhaling the smoke from a Wild Olive fire will cure a hangover.
 Magical uses are to protect against lightening, by putting a branch in an open doorway.
+Leaves are scattered to make a peaceful place and they bring luck.
 The beautiful golden brown wood is used for furniture, ornaments and fencing posts.
 As the wood is strong and durable, it is used for walking sticks, knobkieries and spear handles.
 It grows along rivers and is useful to stabilize the soil.
 A must for a bird garden!
 This is a popular bonsai subject.
 The name is derived from the Greek elaia and the latin olea = classical latin name for the olive.